sparky-streamsets/health-check-script/README.md

 -u user account running StreamSets Data Collector (default: sdc)
 -p specific process id to evaluate (use when you either have more than one SDC or SDC and Transformer running on the same machine)
--n turns off checks for production systems
+-n turns off some checks for non-production systems
 -h prints this usage and exits

 For more details check the below web link :-